aspose-words/Aspose.Words-API-References/english/net/aspose.words.drawing/imagedata/sourcefullname/_index.md

 ---
 title: ImageData.SourceFullName
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the path and name of the source file for the linked image.
+description: Gets or sets the path and name of the source file for the linked image in C#
 type: docs
 weight: 170
 url: /net/aspose.words.drawing/imagedata/sourcefullname/